 - Documentation: A rental agreement and rent receipts are accepted as proof of the rental arrangement.
 In this case, too, you should have a rent agreement in place.
 You should have genuine rent receipts in place to attach as proof of rent payment to your employer.
 You will also have to provide the PAN of the relative if the rent paid is more than Rs 1 lakh in a year.

 - Tax on rental income: Your relative cum landlord will be liable to tax on the rent you have paid him or her.
 It is taxable under the head ‘Income from House Property’ and is eligible for a standard deduction of 30% under Section 24.
 This is the same section that also provides a deduction on home loan interest paid.
 You have to avoid cash payment of rent, and ensure that both you and your relative disclose this income (expense in your case) in your respective Income Tax returns.
 Remember, TDS is required to be deducted at 5% if the monthly rent exceeds Rs 50,000.

 - Home loan benefits: While claiming home loan tax benefit together with HRA, make sure that both the properties are not in the same locality.
 Renting a place near your office for commuting convenience is, however, allowable.

 - Rent on paper: If you are showing the property as rented accommodation, but using another address for all correspondences, the department may take exception to your claim.
 Your postal and correspondence address should concur with your accommodation address.

-To sum up, if all the compliances and formalities are taken care of, you can be eligible for HRA tax exemption despite living with your parents and relatives.
+To sum up, the answer to can I pay rent to my parents is a yes.
+However, you also have to make sure that all the compliances and formalities are taken care of.
+Only then will you be eligible for HRA tax exemption despite living with your parents and relatives.
 See how to claim HRA benefits while you work from home?